 Frankie’s dead.
 And no one’s quite sure why.
 But the boys won’t talk about it.
 They can’t.
 There are some truths that men can’t share.

-So Here We Are is a play about what can happen when nothing happens, a compassionate look at young lives cut short and a touching portrait of childhood friendships under strain in adult life.
+Luke Norris’s So Here We Are is a play about what can happen when nothing happens, a compassionate look at young lives cut short and a touching portrait of childhood friendships under strain in adult life.

-The play was a winner of a Judges Award at the 2013 Bruntwood Prize for Playwriting.
+The play was the winner of a Judges Award at the 2013 Bruntwood Prize for Playwriting.
 It premiered at the HighTide Festival in September 2015, in a co-production with the Royal Exchange, Manchester, in a production directed by Steven Atkinson.

 ‘Hurtles along like an express train… Norris writes sharp, fast dialogue that shows a real ear for everyday speech’